Llano County Master Gardener Association

 The program offers a minimum of 40 hours of instruction that covers topics including lawn care, ornamental trees and shrubs, insect, disease, and weed management; soils and plant nutrition, vegetable gardening; home fruit production; garden flowers; and water conservation.

-A new certification class will be offered in 2018 beginning February 20 and going through May 1st.
+A new certification class will be offered in 2021 beginning September 7, 2021.

 In exchange for training, participants are asked to volunteer time to their County Extension program.